Matt Olson Player Props: Braves vs. Marlins

-The Atlanta Braves, including Matt Olson (.179 batting average in his past 10 games), take on starter Edward Cabrera and the Miami Marlins at Truist Park, Monday at 7:20 PM ET.
+The Atlanta Braves and Matt Olson (.462 slugging percentage over his past 10 games, including two homers), battle starter Bryan Hoeing and the Miami Marlins at Truist Park, Tuesday at 7:20 PM ET.

-In his last game he had a hitless performance (0-for-3) against the Astros.
+He strung together two hits (going 2-for-4 with a double) in his last game against the Marlins.

 Matt Olson Game Info & Props vs. the Marlins